msolvaag/redux-db/README.md

 redux-db uses internal indexes to speed up lookups and is quite fast at the current state.
 However, optimizing performance and build size is a high priority forward.
 Current size is small, only ~4K minified and gzipped.

 ## Credits
-This project is greatly inspired by libraries such as [normalizr](https://www.npmjs.com/package/normalizr) and [redux-orm](https://www.npmjs.com/package/redux-orm). redux-db is however a complete rewrite and only lends it's basic consepts.
+This project is inspired by libraries such as [normalizr](https://www.npmjs.com/package/normalizr) and [redux-orm](https://www.npmjs.com/package/redux-orm). redux-db is however a complete rewrite and only lends it's basic consepts.

+## Changelog

+#### v0.6.0
+* Added support for one 2 one relationships
+* Added support for cascading deletes
+* Improved typings
+* Minor optimizations